adkinsrs/sadkins_site/misc.md

   * I also read the entire book today.
 Waiting around in jury duty will compell you to do that.
 * Apr 11 - The Hunt for Red October - Tom Clancy
 * May 8 - Digital Minimalism - Cal Newport
+* May 15 - A Confederacy of Dunces - John Kennedy Toole

 ## 2021